USBBY: Outstanding International Books List

-2016 Hong, Terry.
-(2016, February).
-"Welcome disruptions."
-School Library Journal.
-34-27.

-2015 Dales, Brenda.
-(2015, February 4).
-"USBBY Presents Its Annual Outstanding International Books List."
-School Library Journal.

-2014 Dales, Brenda.
-(2014, February 24).
-"Passport to a World of Reading: USBBY's 2014 Outstanding International Books List Introduces Readers to the Global Community."
-School Library Journal.

-2013 Salvadore, Maria.
-(2013, February 5).
-"The Literary Equation: USBBY's Outstanding International Books connect kids worldwide."
-School Library Journal.
-34-37.

-2012 East, Kathy.
-(2012, February 1).
-"All Together Now: USBBY's Outstanding International Books connect kids worldwide."
-School Library Journal.
-44-47.

-2011 Poe, Elizabeth.
-(2011, February 1).
-"Here, There, and Everywhere: The United States Board on Books for Young People cites 40 international books for its 2011 honor list."
-School Library Journal.
-42-46.

-2010 Poe, Elizabeth.
-(2010, February 1).
-"Crisscrossing the Globe: A World of International Books for Young People."
-School Library Journal.
-42-45.

-2009 Angus, Carolyn.
-(2009, February 1).
-"World Class: The Latest Outstanding International Books List Offers Tales that Speak to Every Student."
-School Library Journal.
-36-39.

-2008 Angus, Carolyn.
-(2008, February 1).
-"A World of Stories: 2008 Outstanding International Books."
-School Library Journal.
-44-47.

-2007 Isaacs, Kathleen.
-(2007, February 1).
-"Book Your Trip Now: The Outstanding International Booklist Is Just the Ticket to Take Readers to Some Faraway Places."
-School Library Journal.
-44-48.

-2006 Isaacs, Kathleen.
-(2006, February 1).
-"It's a Big World After All: Books Are the Best Way to Open Kids´ Minds."
-School Library Journal.
-40-44.

 The Bridge to Understanding Award

 The Bridge to Understanding Award formally acknowledges the work of adults who create programs that use children's books to explore cultures around the world in order to promote international understanding among children.
 Winning programs are based on a broad understanding of culture as ways of living and being in the world, and go beyond the surface features of a culture, such as food, fashion, folklore, famous people, and festivals.

 This award was established in memory of Arlene Pillar, an educator who served USBBY as newsletter editor from 1984 until her death in 1990.
 Organizations eligible for the award include schools, libraries, scout troops, clubs, and bookstores.
 The program may be a one-time event, or an ongoing series of events, that serves children ranging in age from kindergarten through tenth grade.
 The award carries a monetary prize of $1000 and a certificate.

 USBBY Special Projects Fund

 In February 2007, the USBBY Board of Directors approved creating a Special Projects Fund to be used specifically to fund worthy projects, both domestic (U.S.) and foreign (IBBY related projects) that merit USBBY support.
 Applications are judged on urgency of the need, the quality of the proposed project, short term and long term benefits, and compatibility with IBBY and USBBY's mission and goals.
 No more than $4,000 will be awarded annually to any one project.
 The deadline for application submission is August 1 each year.